All tours on this holiday have now departed. Future departure dates will be confirmed in due course.

 Our first visit of the day is Hardwick Hall, a significant Elizabethan house, where we will enjoy a private behind-the-scenes tour.
 Designed by Robert Smythson, the house is an early example of the English Renaissance style and is renowned for its tapestry collection.
 After lunch (not included) we will visit Bolsover Castle.
 Bought by Sir Charles Cavendish, the son of Bess of Hardwick, in 1608, the house was rebuilt by Charles and his son William and designed for elegant living.
 We'll see the 17th century riding school and a tower, known as the 'Little Castle' designed solely for entertaining.
 Tonight dinner will be in the hotel restaurant.

-This morning we will visit Kedleston Hall, a masterpiece of 18th-century Neo-classical architecture designed by Robert Adam.
-The house interiors were designed for lavish entertainment and we will see the extensive collection of paintings, sculpture and original furnishings.
+This morning we will visit Tissington Hall a beautiful Jacobean mansion in the heart of the Peak District.
 Finally, an afternoon visit to Haddon Hall.
 The current house dates from the 12th to the 17th centuries having managed to escape the architectural changes of the 18th and 19th centuries as it sat deserted for more than 200 years, leaving us with the prime example of a fortified, medieval manor house.
 Return to the hotel for approximately 17.30.

 NB: Exact order of excursions may vary according to local conditions and tour manager's discretion